KEINOS/TPL-PHP-HelloWorld/README.md

     # For Docker and docker-compose user (No PHP nor composer user)
     git clone https://github.com/KEINOS/TPL-PHP-HelloWorld.git MyNewProject
     cd MyNewProject
-    rm -rf .git
     ```

 2. Initialize.

-    Run the script below, which will re-write the package and vendor names to the provided name.
+    Run the command below to initialize your project.
+This will re-write the package and vendor names to the provided name.
 (Ex.
 MyVendorName)

     ```bash
+    rm -rf .git
+    git init
     ./.devcontainer/initialize_package.php MyVendorName
     ```